jkmosa/IOT-ms228qx-project/README.md

-# Humidity sensor report
+# Humidity sensor and control report

 Mussie Assefa (ms228qx)

 ## Introduction

 A humidity sensor continuously monitors the surrounding air and detects abnormal humidity levels.
 When high or low humidity is detected, the system responds by triggering a buzzer (audible alert) and flashing an LED (visual alert).
-This allows individuals especially sinusitis patients to take timely action, such as turning on a dehumidifier or opening a window, helping to alleviate their symptoms and prevent further discomfort.
+This allows individuals especially sinusitis patients to take timely action, such as turning on a built-in fan in the sensor or a dehumidifier or opening a window, helping to alleviate their symptoms and prevent further discomfort.

 This project can be realistically completed within a week, provided the components (sensors, GPIO, and SPI communication protocols) are understood at a basic level.